AzeezDa/fortis/README.md

 ## Assembler and Machine Code File Structure
 #### ROM
-The assembler takes a Fortis Assembly Langauge file and generates the corresponding machine code file.
+The assembler takes a Fortis Assembly Language file and generates the corresponding machine code file.
 The machine code contains both the ROM and the instructions.

 The first 24 bytes contain the values of the 16 12-bit ROM memory cells.
 Where every 3 bytes contain 2 memory cells in this structure: